jesshewitt/haywire-cafe/docs/index.md

 Haywire Café was conceived in this way, and then replicated in standalone form and fine-tuned.

 The process of generating these works is described below.
-The steps are seemingly simple, but the magic happens in the pattern mixing and in the order of operations.
+It seems simple, but the magic happens in the method of pattern mixing and in the order of operations.
+Any small deviation from this formula creates a drastically different effect.

-You'll notice that it looks quite different before the palette is applied!

 ### Generate a distorted background pattern